-- 1. The following sites (as shown on Fig. 9, Fig. 14, Fig. 15) are designated as Local Green Spaces:
+- The following sites are locally significant and designated as a Local Green Spaces in accordance with Local Plan Policy NH/12 (identified in Fig. 13 / Fig. 14).

+Inappropriate development as defined in the NPPF would not be approved except in very special circumstances and in discussion with the local community:

 - a.
 Pound Green

 - b.
+Victoria House Parkland

+- c.
+Fulbourn Hospital Parkland

+- d.
 Fulbourn Hospital Old Cemetery

-Development proposals within the designated local green spaces will only be supported in very special circumstances.

-- 2. The following sites are designated as Protected Village Amenity Areas in accordance with South Cambridgeshire Local Plan Policy NH/11 (identified in Fig. 14):
+- 2. The following sites are designated as Protected Village Amenity Areas in accordance with Local Plan Policy NH/11 (identified in Fig. 13).
+Development will not be permitted within or adjacent to these areas if it would have an adverse impact on the character, amenity, tranquillity or function of the village:

-- c.
+- e.
 Saint Vigor's Road Green Space

-- d.
+- f.
 The Swifts Green Space

-- e.
+- g.
 The Haven Green Space

-- f.
+- h.
 Caraway Road/Bird Farm Road Green Space

-- g.
+- i.
 Cherry Orchard Green Space

-- h.
+- j.
 Huntsmill Green Space

-- i.
+- k.
 Almshouses Lawn

-- i.
-Manor Walk Greens
+- I. Manor Walk Greens

-- k.
-Home Fnd Green
+- m.
+Home End Green